Macroscopic Modeling, Calibration, and Simulation of Managed Lane-Freeway Networks, Part I: Topological and Phenomenological Modeling: A Link Model

 For the majority of this paper, we remain agnostic as to the particular functional relationship between density $n_l$, demand $S_l$ (per commodity, $n_l^c$, $S_l^c$) and supply $R_l$, and flow $f_l$ (also called the fundamental diagram) used in our first-order macroscopic model \eqref{eq:ctmbasic}.
-Where a particular fundamental diagram is required, i.e. for the simulation results presented in Section \ref{sec_simulation} and the example implementation of the friction effect in \eqref{eq_friction_free_flow_speed}, \eqref{eq_friction_capacity}, \eqref{eq_friction_send_function}, and \eqref{eq_friction_threshold}, we use a fundamental diagram from~\citet{hot_modeling_report}, shown in Figure~\ref{fig-fd}.
-This fundamental diagram captures the traffic hysteresis behavior with the ``backwards lambda'' shape often observed in detector data \citep{koshi1983}: \begin{linenomath}
+Where a particular fundamental diagram is required, i.e. for the example implementation of the friction effect in \eqref{eq_friction_free_flow_speed}, \eqref{eq_friction_capacity}, \eqref{eq_friction_send_function}, and \eqref{eq_friction_threshold}, we use a fundamental diagram from~\citet{horowitz_modeling_2016}, shown in Figure~\ref{fig-fd}.
+This fundamental diagram captures the traffic hysteresis behavior with the ``backwards lambda'' shape often observed in detector data \citep{koshi_findings_1983}: \begin{linenomath}

 \end{linenomath} where, for link $l$, $F_l$ is the capacity, $v_l^f$ is the free flow speed, $w_l$ is the congestion wave speed, $n_l^J$ is the jam density, and $n_l^{-}=\frac{w_ln_l^J}{v_l^{f} + w_l}$ and $n_l^{+}=\frac{F_l}{v_l^{f}}$ are called the \emph{low} and \emph{high critical densities}, respectively.
 As written here and used in this paper, $F_l$, $v_l^f$, and $w_l$ are in units per simulation timestep.
 The variable $\theta_l(t)$ is a congestion metastate of $l$, which encodes the hysteresis: \begin{linenomath}